bleutzinn/gitsync-testing/pages/01.home/default.en.md

 The **Editable plugin** allows writers or authors to edit content without accessing the website administration back end.
 All edits can be done right on the page in the front end. [comment]: # (just a comment)

-Does a new line gets picked up?
+Does a new line gets picked up? nope

 This should save immediately.
 It does.
 And these changes should appear on GitHub as well.
 They do, I noticed on GitHub where I typed this sentence.